How to Become a Music Producer?

 When you’re starting out as a music industry rookie, it can be wise to keep in mind some of the following.
 These aren’t hard and fast rules, more like wisdom that has worked for producers and professionals in the past.

-2. Learn Music Production through research and reading
+2. Learn Music Production and Music Theory to set Yourself Apart

 We know you’re here to make music, not do a bunch of reading.
 But understanding music theory is a key component of being a successful producer.
 This will allow you to compose the music, relate to engineers, and communicate with the artists.
 What is composition?
 Why are keys important?
 How do rhythm and harmony work together?
 If you already have a background in music, you’ll be ahead of the game when it comes to learning music theory.
 And once you know music theory, you’ll set yourself apart from many producers as well.